-Then ask yourself whether all the issues in your Application were considered by the Review Officer (either because they were the issues the parties took to Review Services or because the Review Officer raised them in the course of the investigation) and whether there has been a reasonable opportunity for settlement.
-You can proceed if your Application meets these tests.
+Second, ask whether all the issues in the Application were considered by the Review Officer (either because they were the issues the parties took to Review Services or because the Review Officer raised them in the course of the investigation) and whether there has been a reasonable opportunity for settlement.
+If some or all of the issues do not meet this test you may be able to argue that those issues are not properly before the Tribunal.

-COMPLETING THE APPLICATION
+COMPLETING THE RESPONSE

-What Goes in the Application?
+What Goes in the Response?